 The 2021 Autocross schedule is posted below.
 Please Check Regularly for Updates.
 We are actively monitoring developments related to the COVID-19 virus.
 The Region leadership will follow the recommendations of federal and state officials in regards to updating our COVID policies.
 We appreciate everyone's cooperation with our COVID policies during 2020's events.
 Thanks to everyone's efforts, we held safe, fun events and anticipate the same again in 2021.
 Please Note: For the first several events all drivers must bring their own helmets.
 We currently are not offering in-car instruction for Novices.
-Events are not currently open to spectators in order to help us manage social distancing practices.
+We are asking drivers to limit bringing spectators in order to help us manage social distancing practices.
 June 14th Update - masks are now optional for vaccinated participants except for those working in the timing truck.
 We are now allowing passengers at your discretion subject to our usual rules about new drivers and minors.
 PLEASE NOTE: Pre-Registration is REQUIRED and you must completed the electronic waiver "Speedwaiver" that will be emailed to you after you register.

 2021 AUTOCROSS Series Schedule

 Please join our Facebook group for the most up-to-date info.